 |sound and vision|

 A bit of a mixed bag on the vision front.
-Though a clean, reasonably sharp transfer, the contrast does tend to wander at times, with some scenes looking very strong and others, especially darker scenes, look a little washed out.
-How much of this is deliberate is uncertain, but the variation is sometimes not scene by scene but shot by shot.
+Though a clean, reasonably sharp transfer, the contrast does tend to wander at times, with some scenes looking very strong and others, especially darker scenes, appearing a little washed out.
+How much of this is deliberate remains uncertain, but the variation is sometimes not scene by scene but shot by shot.
 It's a most watchable and at times quite pleasing transfer, but there is still room for improvement here.
-The heavy leaning towards greens and browns in the colour palette appears to be deliberate.
+The heavy leaning towards greens and browns in the colour palette appears to be intentional.

 The Dolby 2.0 soundtrack is clear and well mixed, but here is a film just screaming out for a 5.1 or DTS mix – Kurosawa's use of sound is crucial to the film's cut-it-with-a-knife atmosphere, and you just know that if those sinister rumbles were coming at you from every direction and with serious subwooferism then the effect would be even more unnerving.
 If you have any decent DSP modes on your amp, here is a good chance to see what they can do – redirecting the lower bass frequencies to the subwoofer really has an effect.

 Not much here.
 Biographies of the lead actors are brief, but since they are in Japanese, they will not be much use to anyone not fluent in the language.
 Other than that there is only the original Japanese trailer, which runs for just over a minute and is anamorphic 16:9 and Dolby 2.0 and similar quality to the film.
 It ends very abruptly.